C191068/Khatami_Node.js/README.md

 In extremely simple terms the creator of node Ryan dahl <br>
  ripped the v8 engine and build node on top of it <br>

+ Since the moment it was created the node has evoved tremendously <br>